jtarchie/site/written/chatgpt/2025-01-26-create-blog-post.md

 ## 1. Structure

 - Include a title as the only heading in the markdown file, using `#` (H1).
-- Do not add subheadings (no H2, H3, etc.).
+- Do not add subheadings (no H2, H3, etc.) or titles.
+I will add those post in editing.
+- Keep to the original structure of the voice transcript as possible.

 ## 2. Editing Rules